Kokopelli-Interfaces/kokopelli-vcv/README.md

 <a id="org553d53b"></a>

-### FRAME Additional Uses Cases
+### Gko Additional Uses Cases

 1. Delay Unit

-    `FRAME` can function as a delay unit in the case *add* mode is consistently on in *layer* mode. `DELTA` would control the feedback in this case.
+    `Gko` can function as a delay unit in the case *add* mode is consistently on in *layer* mode. `DELTA` would control the feedback in this case.

-    One may use `FRAME-X` to change the rate and offset of the delays to produce cool delay effects.
+    One may use `Gko-X` to change the rate and offset of the delays to produce cool delay effects.

 <a id="org291c177"></a>

-## FRAME Expansion Modules
+## Gko Expansion Modules

 <a id="org456bc5f"></a>

-### SIGNAL
+### SIG

-`SIGNAL` takes an arbitrary signal as input, sends it to `FRAME`, and outputs a mix of the input signal and output from `FRAME`.
+`SIG` takes an arbitrary sig as input, sends it to `Gko`, and outputs a mix of the input sig and output from `Gko`.

-It also outputs `FRAME`'s selected layer(s).
-This is useful in the case of applying audio functions (or signal functions) to particular layers in `FRAME`.
+It also outputs `Gko`'s selected layer(s).
+This is useful in the case of applying audio functions (or sig functions) to particular layers in `Gko`.
 To do this, one would select a layer, route `SEL` into other VCV Rack modules, route the output of those modules back into the input, and modify the layer by engaging recording in *layer* mode.

 1. MIX

-    -   At 7 O'clock, `SIG` only outputs `FRAME` output, and the input signal is fully attenuated.
-This is useful to control the input power, but also in the case multiple expansion modules exist so to not record this input signal when `FRAME` enters a record mode.
+    -   At 7 O'clock, `SIG` only outputs `Gko` output, and the input sig is fully attenuated.
+This is useful to control the input power, but also in the case multiple expansion modules exist so to not record this input sig when `Gko` enters a record mode.
-    -   At 12 O'clock, the input signal is not attenuated.
+    -   At 12 O'clock, the input sig is not attenuated.
-    -   At 5 O'clock, the input signal is still not attenuated, and `SIG` outputs 100% of `FRAME`'s *active layer*.
+    -   At 5 O'clock, the input sig is still not attenuated, and `SIG` outputs 100% of `Gko`'s *active layer*.
 Used for auditioning multiple takes that were loop recorded, and for using *layer* mode without sonic clutter from other layers.

 2. VCA